markusa4/satsuma/README.md

-*satsuma* is a SAT preprocessor with the goal of automatically tackling *symmetry* in CNF formulas.
-The goal of the tool is to treat symmetry as well as possible, while incurring only little overhead.
+*satsuma* is a SAT preprocessor for automatically handling *symmetries* in CNF formulas.
+Its goal is to exploit symmetry as effectively as possible while adding only little preprocessing overhead.
+Given a DIMACS CNF formula, *satsuma* produces an equisatisfiable formula that can then be passed to any SAT solver.

 ## Compilation
-The project depends on [dejavu](https://www.automorphisms.org).
-Using *cmake*, all dependencies should however be automatically satisfied:
+Using *cmake*, the tool can be built as follows:
 ```text
 cmake .
 make satsuma
 ```
-Compilation produces a binary *satsuma*.
-It accepts DIMACS CNF formulas as input, and outputs an equisatisfiable formula.
+This produces a binary *satsuma*.
+The project depends on [dejavu](https://www.automorphisms.org), but this dependency should be automatically met when running *cmake*.

 ## Usage
-Satsuma features *two distinct approaches*: fixing and lex-leader constraints.
+Satsuma supports *two distinct approaches* to symmetry breaking:
+1. Fixing and
+2. Lex-Leader constraints.

-Let's say we have a CNF SAT instance `hole010.cnf`, for which we want to handle symmetry.
+Suppose we have a CNF SAT instance `hole010.cnf`, for which we want to handle symmetry before solving.
 An example use of  *satsuma* with the SAT solver *cryptominisat* may look as follows.

 Using fixing: